keeanalbao/cse15l-lab-reports/lab1.md

   ![Remote Server](https://user-images.githubusercontent.com/88350907/230541840-7140c749-8b63-424e-bbe4-ab631fe17d45.jpg)

 Your terminal is now connected to a computer in the CSE basement, and any commands you run will run on that computer.
-We call your computer the client and the computer in the basement the server based on how you are connected.
+We call your computer the *client* and the computer in the basement the *server*.

 ## Step 4: Run Some Commands
-* Try running the commands `cd`, `ls`, `pwd`, `mkdir`, `cp`, and `cat`, a few times in different ways, both on your own computer and on the remote computer after ssh-ing
+* Try running the commands `cd`, `ls`, `pwd`, `mkdir`, `cp`, and `cat`, both on your own computer and on the remote computer after ssh-ing
 * Here are a few examples of commands on your own computer:

 ![Personal Computer 1](https://user-images.githubusercontent.com/88350907/230546930-824b9df7-5650-4c1f-b301-16ce9e49e3ac.jpg)